bfeitknecht/vault/sem4/FMFP/VRL/FMFP-v-w02.md

 - patterns are linear, no duplicate variables (except wildcard `_`)

-## Precedence of Propositional Operations
+## Precedence of Propositional Logic Operations

 | Operation | Associativity |
 | --------- | ------------- |